-We offer a wide variety of courses ranging from survey and specialized classes to innovative special topics classes that focus on our faculty membersí research interests.
+We offer a wide variety of courses ranging from survey classes to innovative special topics classes that focus on our faculty members' research interests.
 To learn more about major requirements or our outstanding faculty members, visit our website.

-Our Writing Lab, Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+Our Writing Lab, Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.